 Navigate to the VMware Workstation and start the virtual machine with Power on the virtual machine.

 As it starts up, the Welcome screen will appear (It’ll take some time to boot depending on your configuration), select your place where you are located and Continue.
+If you encounter some sort of error which shows ” This virtual machine requires AVX2 but AVX is not present.
+This virtual machine cannot be powered on.”
+Here’s how to fix it in a moment.

 Next, select your keyboard, if it’s not there, click Show All to choose your keyboard from the list.
 When you’re done, click Continue.